zanerosu/Odin_Project/README.md

 # Odin_Project
-Repository made to store all JavaScript files that are apart of the Odin Project tutorials.
+Repository made to store all files that are apart of the Odin Project tutorials.

-Test changes from Ubuntu VM